TBrockster/hospital-model/README.md

 ## Still To Do

- - Rework tests with doubles
- - Create database, migrations and tables.
+ - Link API and logic.
- - Create API.